jccrosby/smart-ai-adoption/slides.md

 6. **Iterative Approach:** Short feedback loops and continuous learning.

 <!--
+Six Core Principles

-1. Strategic: AI initiatives must solve specific problems aligned with business goals.
+1. Strategic Alignment: You're looking to solve specific problems and those problems must be aligned with your business goals.
    1. You need to know the _why_ before _what_.
-2. Data Readiness & Governance: Strong data quality, accessibility, security, and governance are essential.
-   1. Poor data leads to failure.
+2. Data Readiness & Governance: You need data quality, accessibility, security, and governance because poor data leads to failure.
-   2. Garbage in, garbage out.
+   1. Basically,  Garbage in equals garbage out.
-3. Skills & Culture: Requires technical skills and a supportive culture encouraging experimentation, learning, and sharing.
+3. Skills & Culture: AI adoption is going to require technical skills and a supportive culture.
-   1. Learning, experimentation, critical assessment, and sharing are key to the success of.
-   2. Enabling this kind of culture can only increase the success of your AI efforts.
+   1. A supportIve culture that encourages experimentation, learning, and sharing.
+   2. If A that doesn't already exists, it can be difficult to foster, but it's well work the effort.
-4. Technology & Infrastructure: Select the right tools compatible with existing workflows.
+4. Technology & Infrastructure: You're going to need to select the right tools that are compatible with existing workflows.
-   1. The right tools in the right place.
-5. Ethics & Responsibility: IntMake sure ethic ethical considerations are in place from the beginning.
+5. Ethics & Responsibility: You're going to need to make sure ethical considerations are in place from the beginning.
    1. Fairness, transparency, privacy, security
-   2. Be willing to update and adjust where it makes sense.
+   2. Be willing to update and adjust where and when it makes sense
-6. Iterative Approach: Start with small pilots, learn, then scale those successful experiments.
+6. An Iterative Approach: You know you're solving specific problems, and you'll start with small pilots.
+   1. Then learn from those pilots and introduce the successful ones.
-   1. Short feedback loops and continuous learning.
+   2. Basically you're looking for short feedback cycles and continuous learning.

-Keeping these principles in mind will help you navigate the AI landscape and make informed decisions.
+Keeping these principles in mind is going ot help focus the efforts and make informed decisions.
 -->